OfficeDev/Microsoft-Teams-Samples/samples/bot-virtual-assistant/ai-skill-bot/README.md

 # AI Skill Bot

 This AI Translator Skill Bot takes user-provided text, translates it into the desired language, and then returns the translated response to the user.
-It operates smoothly in both personal chats and within Teams channels, showcasing its functionality across different communication contexts.
+It operates smoothly in personal chats within Teams, showcasing its functionality across different communication contexts.

 **Note: This skill bot will be called by the main Virtual Assistant bot (Root Bot) to perform translations and return the translated response to the user.**